ovinc/filo/README.md

 # Manage the infos DataFrame -------------------------------------------------
-series.info         # see all file info in form of a pandas DataFrame series.save_info()  # save info into 'FileSeries_Info.txt' (filename can be specified)
+series.info         # see all file info in form of a pandas DataFrame series.save_info()  # save info into 'FileFileSeries_Info.txt' (filename can be specified)

-# Update Series.files objects and Series.info --------------------------------
+# Update FileSeries.files objects and FileSeries.info --------------------------------
-series.load_info('Other_File_Info.txt')  # update all file data using data from external file series.load_time('Other_File_Info.txt')   # update time information but keep other info series.save_info('FileSeries_Info_New.txt')  # save updated info into new txt file
+series.load_info('Other_File_Info.txt')  # update all file data using data from external file series.load_time('Other_File_Info.txt')   # update time information but keep other info series.save_info('FileFileSeries_Info_New.txt')  # save updated info into new txt file
 ```

 `ResultsBase` class